TheEarnest/Potential-Predictability/README.md

 ## Working Notes

+  * change all set of figures from PPP to SNR
   * should add a script to check PPP evolving (comparing spatial std in this case, and focus on SST only) (Note: fldvar/fldcorr is not helpful)
   * Should build a system to counter check the files
   * uploading the nc files of PPP as well??